etchteam/make-this-website-better/README.md

   - cleaner website
   - easier to see everything first
   - techy feature - Etch is techy, need to adjust for other businesses

+- highlight checkbox text
+  - easier to see which have been ticked

+- background fixed with scrolling form
+  - dynamic and edgy
+  - shows skill